-Piranesi's Initials discovered on the Plan of Nero's Nimphæum (Fig.II and Fig.III) were engraved in 1756 for Le Antichità Romane Tom.I [Plate] XLI when his Roman architectural authority was under threat within the Græco-Romano debate of the mid eighteenth-century.
-By adding serifs to the ‘E’ he argued that the ancient italians added serifs to the primitive Archaic Latin alphabet which took 21 letters used in the ETRVSCAN alphabet.
-The unneeded Zeta was moved to the end of the alphabet, and was replaced with Gamma created from an Etruscan ‘C’.
-Following Rome’s conquest of Greece the Græca ‘Y’ was added to Classical Latin.
-‘V’ was used for ‘U’ and the medieval ligatured double ‘V’ became double-u 6.
-Eventually a curled minuscule ‘?’ became ‘J’ and ‘V’ became ‘U’ following the post-Rennaissance convention where ‘I’ and ‘U’ were used as vowels, and ‘J’ and ‘V’ as consonants .
+Piranesi's Initials - a source of modern sans serif typography, were identified on the Plan of Nero's Nimphæum (Fig.II and Fig.III).
+They were engraved in 1756 for Le Antichità Romane Tom.I [Plate] XLI when his Roman architectural authority was under threat within the Græco-Roman debate of the mid eighteenth-century.
+By adding serifs to the ‘E’ he argued that the ancient Italians added serifs to the primitive Archaic Latin alphabet which took 21 letters used in the ETRVSCAN alphabet.
+The process involved the unneeded Zeta which was moved to the end of the alphabet, and was replaced with Gamma created from an Etruscan ‘C’.
+Then, following Rome’s conquest of Greece the Græca ‘Y’ was added to Classical Latin.
+‘V’ was used for ‘U’ and the medieval ligatured double ‘V’ became double-u .
+Eventually a curled minuscule ‘j’ became ‘J’ and ‘V’ became ‘U’ following the post-Renaissance convention where ‘I’ and ‘U’ we're used as vowels, and ‘J’ and ‘V’ as consonants .

 These primitivist origins of our modernist Sans Serif types were presented at ATypI18 in Antwerp the leading international conference on typography and type design, alongside the new emfoundry proto-sans font ETRVSCA (fka.
 Fount1756).

 Piranesi's decorative [NER]ONIONIANA initial majuscules are included in the regular and bold weights of the ETRVSCA Sans font family.
 This alphabet deliberately represents a Latin 'G' derived from the Etruscan 'C' glyph.